sandialabs/canary/docs/source/introduction/testfile.rst

 The test file
 =============

 A test file is a python script ending with ``.pyt``.
-If execution of the script exits with code ``0``, the test passes.
-Non-zero exit code indicates some other type of test failure (see :ref:`introduction-status` for additional test statuses).
-A good test ensures the correctness of output given a set of inputs and should be as simple and fast running as possible.
+If execution of the script results in an exit code of ``0``, the test passes.
+Non-zero exit codes indicate some other type of test failure (see :ref:`introduction-status` for additional test statuses).
+A good test ensures the correctness of output given a set of inputs and should be as simple, and fast running, as possible.

 .. note::

-    ``nvtest`` also runs ``vvtest`` ``.vvt`` test files and while ``vvtest`` allows for its test files to be written in any language, ``nvtest`` assumes the files are written in python.
+    ``nvtest`` also runs ``vvtest`` ``.vvt`` test files with the restriction that ``nvtest`` assumes that the files are written in Python (``vvtest`` allows for its test files to be written in any language).

 Test file structure
 -------------------